-The pilot study and experiments described here have looked in detail at the use of sound in data entry type applications on mobile computer interfaces with different button sizes.
+The pilot study and experiments described here have looked in detail at the use of sound in mobile computer interfaces with different button sizes.
 Lack of screen space is a major interface design problem for mobile computers and if sound can improve performance then it is one way of overcoming this.
 The results have shown that adding sound to buttons on a 3Com Palm III can, in general, significantly improve usability by decreasing workload and increasing the amount of data that can be entered.

-The results showed that if sound is added to buttons then they can be reduced in size from $5\text{mm}^2$ to $2.5\text{mm}^2$ without much loss in quantitative performance when used for data entry tasks.
+The results showed that if sound is added buttons then they can be reduced in size from 5mm^2 to 2.5mm^2 without much loss in quantitative performance.
 This reduction in size, however, has a significant effect on the qualitative aspects of the interaction by increasing subjective workload.
-Going to buttons less than $2.5\text{mm}^2$ is likely to cause a fall in quantitative performance for data entry as well as a further significant increase in workload.
-As a general design guideline buttons should not be reduced to below $2.5\text{mm}^2$ and sound must be added to offset the size reduction.
+Going to buttons less than 2.5mm^2 is likely to cause a fall in quantitative performance as well as a further significant increase in workload.
+As a general design guideline buttons should not be reduced to below 2.5mm^2 and sound must be added to offset the size reduction.

-If small buttons are to be used in the display of a mobile device then sounds could be included to raise levels of usability.
+If small buttons are to be used in the display of a mobile device (and there are many instances of targets on mobile device displays that are small) then sounds must be included to raise levels of usability as much as possible.
 If sounds are not used then performance will be significantly impacted.
 This is an important but simple design guideline that mobile device designers can use to improve usability and quality of their systems.